vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 ### 1.4.10.
 Cloud Services Platform Role Sync

 You can sync user roles with the rolesync option.
-*Note:* the API tokens you use must have Org Owner permissions.
+> **Note:** the API tokens you use must have Org Owner permissions.
 You can sync across orgs by using a different source and destination OrgID.
 Alternatively, if your sync template and destinations are in the same org, you can configure the source and destination OrgIDs to be identical.

+> **Known issue:** If the source user has roles assigned that do not exist in the destination, the sync will fail.
+The initial release of this feature does not have any logic in it to search for invalid roles.
+For example: a source user is assigned a role for both VMC on AWS and vRealize Automation Cloud.
+The destination org only has VMC on AWS activated - vRealize Automation is not activated in the destination org.
+The sync will fail.
+But the sync would succeed if the source user only had VMC on AWS roles assigned.

 First, configure a template account in the Cloud Services Platform, granting it all of the roles you want to synchronize.